pymae/pymae.github.io/sample.md

 The beauty of using a third party library (that has been properly vetted) is that the library can handle the hard work, and we only need one line to create the elliptical orbit object `KeplerEllipse`.
 We’ll start with a basic ellipse: semi-major axis of 1.0 units, a time period of 1.0 units, an inclination of 30 degrees, and everything else 0.
 We’ll also use numpy to create time intervals to be used in determining position later.

 ````
-orbit = pyasl.KeplerEllipse(a=1.0, per=1.0, e=0.5, Omega=0.0, i=10.0, w=0.0)
+orbit = pyasl.KeplerEllipse(a=1.0, per=1.0, e=0.5, Omega=0.0, i=30.0, w=0.0)

 t = np.linspace(0, 4, 200)
 ````

+The `linspace` function accepts a starting point, and ending point, and a number of samples that you want in between.
+In this case, it calculates 200 samples between 0 and 4 (inclusive).
+It means that we don’t have to calculate the actual step size; numpy will do that for us.
 All that is left to do is call the `xyzpos()` method, which accepts a time array argument and returns a 3 column array the same length as the input time array.
 It is important to note that the returned array is in the format Y coordinates, X coordinates, Z coordinates.
 For a 2D plot, we’ll ignore the Z coordinates, so our viewpoint is looking down at the North Pole of Earth from above Earth.

 ````
 pos = orbit.xyzPos(t)